cartalyst/sentry/docs/introduction/installation.md

 Now run `php composer.phar update` from the command line.

-Initializing Sentry requires you to pass a number of dependencies to it.
+Initializing Sentry requires you pass a number of dependencies to it.
 These dependencies are the following:

 1. A hasher (must implement `Cartalyst\Sentry\Hashing\HasherInterface`).
 2. A session manager (must implement `Cartalyst\Sentry\Sessions\SessionInterface`).